romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is a primary goal of the tooling ecosystem in an enterprise setting?
+Q: What is a primary goal of the tooling ecosystem in an enterprise setting?
 <details><summary>Show the answer</summary><p>

 - **To integrate various software development tools to enhance collaboration, automate workflows, and improve productivity across teams**